-From time to time, the Company utilizes interest rate swaps to effectively change the interest rate payments on a portion of its notes from fixed-rate payments to short-term, LIBOR-based, variable rate payments in order to manage its overall exposure to interest rate fluctuations.
+Periodically, the Company utilizes interest rate swaps to effectively change the interest rate payments on a portion of its notes from fixed-rate payments to short-term, variable-rate payments in order to manage its overall exposure to interest rate fluctuations.
 The Company designates these derivatives as fair value hedges.
 The change in fair value of the interest rate swaps is offset by a change in the carrying value of the debt being hedged within Borrowings in the Consolidated Balance Sheets.
-Interest expense in the Consolidated Statements of Income/(Loss) has been adjusted to include the effects of interest accrued on the swaps.
+Interest expense in the Consolidated Statements of Income has been adjusted to include the effects of interest accrued on the swaps.